Do you feel safe & confident cycling in traffic? (Yes? That’s wonderful!) If not, join us–and you will!

-Truth & Techniques of Traffic Cycling (classroom session) 6:30 – 9:30 PM Thursday, May 31, at the Center on Vandeventer in the Central West End
+Truth & Techniques of Traffic Cycling (classroom session) 6 – 9 PM Thursday, June 6, at Cafe Ventana in the Central West End, $15

-Train Your Bike (bike handling session) 8 – 11 AM on Saturday, June 2, on the parking lot of the Church of Latter Day Saints in the Central West End
+Train Your Bike (bike handling session) 8 – 11 AM on Saturday, June 8, on the parking lot of the Church of Latter Day Saints in the Central West End, $15

-Tour of St. Louis will begin after lunch (1 – 4:30 PM) on Saturday, June 2 (completion of other two sessions is required to take this one)
+Tour of St. Louis will begin after lunch (1 – 4:30 PM) on Saturday, June 8 (Completion of other two sessions is required), $15

 You can go anywhere by bike!
 We’ll show you how.